PaperMC/docs/docs/paper/admin/reference/built-in-commands.md

 ### `/paper heap`
 Permission: `bukkit.command.paper.heap`
 :::warning
-The heap dump contains detailed information about your server, which can is sensitive.
+The heap dump contains detailed information about your server, which can be sensitive.
 Be very careful with who you share the generated heap dump!
 :::